bkdir/design_patterns_ruby_2/README.md

 ## Design Patterns in Ruby

-Code examples are written in ruby and taken from Rem Zolotykh's Tuts+ course.
+Code examples are written in Ruby and taken mostly from Rem Zolotykh's Tuts+ course.
-Original files are also available in github These files are written by me and have additinional test cases for some patterns.
+Original files are also available in github.
+These files are written by me.
+I have added some additinional test cases and refactored a bit.

 12 Design Patterns implemented in this project: